bengarishodge/icewind-dale/sessions/session_27.md

-Line 1: "shield thy heart with wand from the netheroak" (From anvil) Line 2: "Summon a flame in your palm" (From Devil)
+Line 1: "shield thy heart with wand from the netheroak" (From anvil) Line 2: "Summon a flame in your palm" (From Devil) Line 3: "a burnt palm loosens the tongue, shed a secret about yourself for all to hear." (from [[High Diviner Apius]]) Line 4: "Coax a secret from another"
+Line 7: "Trace a circle with the ashes of the dead"

 Next time:
 - we decend the tower and continue searching the city.